 PLANNING A FIELD TRIP TO CAPITOL REEF?

 The following suggestions will help you to plan a safe and rewarding educational experience at Capitol Reef.
 Please review the following with your group.
-You can schedule a short Ranger Orientation Program and slide show viewing for your students at the visitor center by contacting the park's education outreach specialist by phone at (435) 425-4112 or by e-mail.
-Enjoy your visit!
+Have a safe and enjoyable visit!

-The park visitor center has museum exhibits and an eighteen minute movie.
-Your group can be scheduled for ranger-led orientation presentation.
+The park visitor center has museum exhibits and an eighteen minute orientation movie.

 Be sure to visit the one-room Historic Fruita Schoolhouse, the Behunin Cabin, and the Fremont Culture Petroglyphs, located along Utah Highway 24.
 The Historic Gifford Homestead, located on the Scenic Drive, is open seasonally.
-Arrangements may be made for a guided tour of the farmhouse or the schoolhouse for your group.
 A pioneer Blacksmith Shop exhibit, located on the Scenic Drive near the picnic area, is also open to the public.

 Facilities are located at the visitor center, picnic area, some trailheads, at the park's east entrance along Utah Highway 24, and in the campground (please do not trespass through campsites).
 There are no facilities on the trails, so use the restrooms before you hike.